techbrett/OfficeDocs-SkypeForBusiness/Teams/set-up-phone-system-voicemail.md

 This article is for Microsoft 365 administrators who want to set up Cloud Voicemail for their users.

 Cloud Voicemail deposits voicemail messages in a user's Exchange mailbox.
+Technically, a voicemail in Exchange is an email message with an audio file attachment.
 Cloud Voicemail doesn't support third-party email systems.
 For Exchange Online licensing requirements, see [Exchange Online service description](/office365/servicedescriptions/exchange-online-service-description/exchange-online-service-description#features-available-to-all-plans).
 For more information about administrator roles, see [About admin roles](/microsoft-365/admin/add-users/about-admin-roles).

+Cloud Voicemail will be sent if a user misses a call on Teams or Skype for Business, and the caller leaves a voicemail message.
+Received voicemails are visible to end users in their Exchange mailbox under "Search Folders," subfolder "Voice mails," and also in the Microsoft Teams client under the "Calls" tab.
+There is another type of voicemail, called Shared Voicemail, which is addressed to a group of users.

 ## Cloud Voicemail provisioning